 - The legal system in the United States makes it so that school districts are overwhelmingly local.
 Individual schools, in individual communities, vary greatly by approach, resources, and philosophy so that individual families in that community can create an educational system that appeals to their views.
 For example, during my childhood when I lived in a farm town, the elementary school students were taught about farming techniques as there was a good chance a large percentage of the graduates would someday return to run family farms.
 I doubt this was going on in New York City.

 - The school system in the United States is overwhelmingly funded with property taxes assessed against residences.
-How much money is available for your school depends on how much property tax your school district can raise.
+The amount of money available to a school depends upon the market value of the property tax base, meaning richer zip codes enjoy higher revenue.

 It isn’t difficult to do the math.
 With the affluent tending to congregate around themselves, and local towns being funded by local property taxes, a wealthy community with relatively fewer students, and far higher assessed values, combined with a population that holds education in high esteem and is willing to pay a higher rate in general on those higher value properties, leads to a situation where per capita resources for the school districts are much higher than a school in a working class neighborhood.